-- The battery disconnect switch (Located behind the drivers side dinette access panel) separates the batteries from the 12V distribution center and converter charging system. - When 120V AC shore power is connected and the switch is turned ON, the power center is activated, and the battery(ies) will be re-charged. - When 120V AC shore power is connected and the switch is turned OFF, the 12V distribution center will still receive power from the converter, but the battery(ies) is disconnected from the system and will not be re-charged. - The batteries will not be discharged or recharged if the switch is OFF.
+- The battery disconnect switch separates the batteries from the 12V distribution center and converter charging system. - When 120V AC shore power is connected and the switch is turned ON, the power center is activated, and the battery(ies) will be recharged. - When 120V AC shore power is connected and the switch is turned OFF, the 12V distribution center will still receive power from the converter, but the battery(ies) is disconnected from the system and will not be re-charged. - The batteries will not be discharged or recharged if the switch is OFF.